Kamboi-Stores/Kamboi_Store/README.md

 ## 📞 Support

+For support and issues:
-For support, please open an issue in the repository or contact the development team.
+- Open an issue in the [GitHub repository](https://github.com/Kamboi-Stores/Kamboi_Store)
+- Check console logs for debugging information
+- Verify Sanity Studio data structure

+---

+**Built for Kamboi Gas Station Stores** ⛽